Skip to main content

 Maintaining Campus Health Safety

 Our campus will be following protocols listed by the Ministry of Education.
-Additional precautionary measures may be implemented such as:
+Precautionary measures may include:

 • daily cleaning of high-touch surfaces